verbb/postie/docs/setup-configuration/displaying-rates.md

 :::

 ## Template
 You might have something similar to the below in your templates.
-The below is take from the default Commerce templates:
+The below is taken from the default Commerce templates:

 ```twig
 {% if cart.availableShippingMethodOptions | length %}